 Upon returning to D.C., Ethan resumed his career as a gigging musician and continued to perform regularly as a jazz bassist.
 Yet he would very quickly branch out in several new directions as well.

 In conjunction with his interests in chamber music and songwriting, Ethan rediscovered the cello and taught himself guitar.
 He set to work on new material in a folk vein that, years later, in 2015, would become his solo debut album Fields Burning.
 Featuring vocalist Wanda Perkins and string quartet invoke (among others), the album is an ambitious and imaginative blend of folk-rock and classical inspiration, heavily influenced by British traditional styles and indebted to literary as much as to musical forebears.
-It has been strongly favored in progressive rock circles as far flung as Dutch prog-rock site DPRP.net and Tokyo’s Garden Shed, a record shop specializing in progressive artists.
+It was strongly favored in underground progressive rock circles as far flung as Dutch prog-rock site DPRP.net and Tokyo’s Garden Shed, a record shop specializing in progressive artists.

 Around the same time, Ethan encountered the vibrant D.C. theatre scene and started partnering with actors, devisers, and visual artists.
 In such collaborative pieces as the 2013 Source Festival production Fox Cried (co-created with Jack Novak and Jane Claire Remick) and the one-woman show Tale of a Tiger (devised by Rachel Hynes), he would explore unconventional uses of music within the context of theater and visual media, breaking new aesthetic ground for performed music, interdisciplinary art, and the double bass as an instrument.
 Most recently, in 2017 Ethan served as the composer and sound designer for a production of Charles Mee’s Big Love at Amherst College in Amherst, MA.